2018 Summit Speakers

 Nashville, EMPIRE, Station 19, Grey’s Anatomy

-Wendy Calhoun is a writer and Consulting Producer for STATION 19, the GREY’S ANATOMY firefighter spin-off for Shondaland and ABC.
-Her past credits include Co-Executive Producing and writing the historic first season of Fox’s hit series EMPIRE.
-In addition, she’s written and produced for ABC’S NASHVILLE, FX’s JUSTIFIED, ABC’s REVENGE, and NBC’s LIFE.
-Since 2015, she has created and developed pilots with ABC Signature, FX, 20th TV, Fox, and Netflix.
-Calhoun wrote and directed the virtual reality short, LEFT BEHIND, sponsored by Google and honored as “Best in VR” at Digital Hollywood 2016.
-She received a 2010 Peabody Award and WGA Best New Series Nomination for JUSTIFIED.
-She received her second WGA Best New Series Nomination in 2012 for NASHVILLE.
+WENDY CALHOUN is a writer and executive producer with an overall deal at Warner Bros.
+Television Studios where she’s currently developing two new broadcast series.
+She has developed pilots with Netflix, FX, 20th TV Studios, and ABC Signature.
+Her past credits include Co-Executive Producing and writing the historic first season of Fox’s megahit series EMPIRE.
+In addition, she’s written and produced for ABC’s STATION 19, NASHVILLE, and REVENGE, and FX’s JUSTIFIED.
+Calhoun wrote and directed the virtual reality short, LEFT BEHIND, sponsored by Google, and honored as “Best in VR” at Digital Hollywood.
+She served as the Narrative Consultant for Electronic Arts’ BATTLEFIELD HARDLINE video game.
+Calhoun received a 2010 Peabody Award for JUSTIFIED.
 Born and raised in Dallas, Texas, Calhoun studied film and television at New York University’s Tisch School of the Arts.

 Screenwriter / Producer